(Please also see the policies for the Lakeside Paws N’ Play below.)

 Rest assured that this is not a source of revenue for Ocean Lakes.
 Every penny will be donated to our favorite animal charity.
 Our team relies on local pet care charities to help take care of injured animals found in our park, such as swans and ducks.

 There will be no DNA testing necessary.
 We have plenty of teammates and undercover eyewitnesses who are willing to help reduce pet pollution by reporting guests who refuse to “scoop the poop.”
-In season, we have nearly 500 teammates, many not only work here, but live and play here, too, making them valuable eyewitnesses.
+In season, we have nearly 500 teammates, many not only work here but live and play here, too, making them valuable eyewitnesses.
 Even in the off-season, there are nearly 170 teammates.

 Pet waste is more than gross – it is detrimental to our environment and humans.
 Pet pollution is carried by storm water runoff that contributes to high bacteria levels in our waterways and beaches after it rains.
 Ocean Lakes’ iCare Program, established in 2009, focuses on educating our guests about issues that impact the environment in our area and suggests action to address these issues.
 A plastic shopping bag works fine for collecting pet waste.
 Also, there are 28 iCare “Doggie Doo Stations” located throughout the campground (they are marked on our maps).
 Each station provides biodegradable bags for guests to use to clean up after their pet.
 These bags amount to quite an investment for Ocean Lakes, so please take only what you need so there is enough for others (we aren’t sure why some take an entire roll as they aren’t so good for packing lunches).

 We permit a legitimate service dog(s) that meet the ADA guidelines.
 Please note the Horry County laws above.
-If you need to take your service dog to the beach, Horry County Police asks that you not to play with dog during the no dog hours (such as throwing a ball or frisbee).
+If you need to take your service dog to the beach, Horry County Police asks that you not play with the dog during the no dog hours (such as throwing a ball or frisbee).